Kuaralaboratories/CMTS/README.md

-# CMTS (Cognitio Multi-Tenant SQLite3) Library
+# CMTS (Cognitios Multi-Tenant SQLite3) Library

 CMTS is a library designed for creating isolated databases for each user in a multi-tenancy environment.
 Each isolated database is encrypted with a unique key, adhering to the Zero Trust security concept.

 ## Introduction

-CMTS (Cognitio Multi-Tenant SQLite3) Library is a powerful tool for developers working on multi-tenant applications where data isolation and security are paramount.
+CMTS (Cognitios Multi-Tenant SQLite3) Library is a powerful tool for developers working on multi-tenant applications where data isolation and security are paramount.
 It allows developers to create and manage isolated SQLite3 databases for each user seamlessly.

 ## Features